Constructing families of moderate-rank elliptic curves over number fields: Introduction

 \section{Introduction}

-If $E \slash \QQ$ is an elliptic curve, then the associated group of rational solutions, the Mordell-Weil group $E(\QQ)$, is finitely generated.
+If $E$ is an elliptic curve over $\QQ$, then the associated group of rational solutions, the Mordell-Weil group $E(\QQ)$, is finitely generated.
 The rank of this group is a very interesting and well-studied quantity in modern number theory; the famous Birch and Swinnerton-Dyer conjecture states that its rank equals the order of vanishing of the elliptic curve's $L$-function at the central point.
 We assume the reader is familiar with the basics of the subject; good references are \cite{Kn,Si1,Si2,SiTa}.

-It is unknown if the rank of an elliptic curve over $\QQ$ can have arbitrarily large rank.
-It is an interesting and difficult problem to find single curves or families of curves with large rank.
-To date the best known results are due to Elkies, who constructed an elliptic curve of rank at least 28 and a family of elliptic curves of rank at least 18; see \cite{BMSW} for a survey of recent results on the distribution of ranks of curves in families, and conjectures for their behavior.
+It is unknown if the rank of an elliptic curve over $\QQ$ can be arbitrarily large.
+It is an interesting and difficult problem to find examples or families of curves with large rank.
+To date the best known results are due to Elkies, who constructed an elliptic curve of rank at least 28 (or exactly 28 subject to the Generalized Riemann Hypothesis \cite{KSW}) and a family of elliptic curves of rank at least 18; see \cite{BMSW} for a survey of recent results on the distribution of ranks of curves in families, and conjectures for their behavior.

 Many of the constructions of high rank families of elliptic curves begin by forcing points to lie in the curves, and then calculating the associated height matrices to verify that they are linearly independent (see for example \cite{Mes1,Mes2,Na1}).
 We pursue an alternative approach introduced by Arms, Lozano-Robledo and Miller \cite{AL-RM}.
 Briefly, their strategy is to use a result of Rosen and Silverman \cite{RoSi}, which converts the problem of constructing families of elliptic curves with large rank to finding associated Legendre sums that are large.
 While in general these sums are intractable, for some carefully constructed families these can be determined in closed form, which allows us to determine the rank of the families \emph{without} having to list points and compute height matrices.
 Our main result is to generalize the work in \cite{AL-RM} from elliptic curves over $\QQ$ to elliptic curves over number fields.
-Specifically, we show
+Specifically, we show the following.